janbodnar/Testing/README.md

 ### Functional vs nonfunctional testing

-Smoke Testing, Unit Testing, and Database Testing are all types of functional testing.
+Unit Testing, integration testing, and end-to-end testing are all types of functional testing.
 Non-functional testing comprises the behaviour aspect of the system, i.e., performance, stress, etc.
 Performance testing, usability testing, and volume testing are all types of non-functional testing.